ucsb-cs148-w26/pj07-syllabus-to-cal-2pm/team/AI_CODING.md

 I used Claude AI to help generate unit tests and documentation for this assignment.
 Specifically, I used it to familiarize myself with XCTest, the native iOS/Swift testing framework, as my prior testing experience was primarily with Jest.
 Claude helped me select the appropriate framework and generate tests for our event preview page.
 I verified the generated code by reviewing it for correctness and consistency, then running the tests to confirm they passed

+# Avaneesh

+I used ChatGPT to help implement the camera scanning feature in our app.
+I asked it for guidance on integrating camera capture and document scanning functionality and structuring the code to process scanned images before sending them to our backend.
+ChatGPT generated example code and explained how to process scanned images (by turning them into PDFs) and structure the feature so it fit cleanly within our existing architecture.
+ChatGPT was helpful for identifying the best modules to import for my objective.
+It provided a good starting point and reduced the time spent searching through documentation.

+Because AI-generated code can be inaccurate or make assumptions about the project, I reviewed and tested everything before integrating it.
+ChatGPT did not mention that I needed to add the camera usage description to the app’s Info.plist, which caused the camera to fail at runtime until I diagnosed and fixed the issue.
+Afterwards, I ensured the camera lifecycle worked correctly, and modified the code to align with our app’s architecture.
+I also tested edge cases such as permission denial and scan cancellation to ensure stability.

+AI is a useful aid to add basic features, but it should only be treated as guidance.
+Careful review and testing are essential to ensure correctness.